Become a barrister

 Interviews

 Unlike the solicitors profession most barristers / chambers will not call you for an interview for mini-pupillages (unless it is an assessed one – see below).
-However, do get called for an interview see the advice on Chambers Student about pupillage interviews – https://www.chambersstudent.co.uk/the-bar/a-career-at-the-bar/pupillage-applications-and-interviews
+However, if you do get called for an interview see the advice on Chambers Student about pupillage interviews – https://www.chambersstudent.co.uk/the-bar/a-career-at-the-bar/pupillage-applications-and-interviews

 There’s some great advice on this link about interviews and advocacy exercises.
 Don’t be put off by the fact that this is the legal aid lawyers website – the advice is relevant to all. http://younglegalaidlawyers.org/pupillageapps